 TRU’s Kamloops and Williams Lake campuses are located on the traditional territory of the Secwépemc peoples, in British Columbia’s southern interior.
 In Kamloops (from the Secwépemc word for “meeting of the waters”), the main campus overlooks the junction of the North Thompson and South Thompson rivers, from which the university gets its name.

-Today, 14,000 students study on campus in Kamloops, Williams Lake, or at our regional centres in 100 Mile House, Clearwater, Barriere, Ashcroft, and Lillooet.
+Today, 14,000 students study on campus in Kamloops and Williams Lake.
+We also offer programs in Clinton, Clearwater, Barriere, 100 Mile, Ashcroft, Cache Creek and Chase.
 Another 11,000 students attend classes throughout the world by distance or online.
 Our campuses also welcome the community, with conferences and events such as the Canada Summer Games and the Kamloops Marathon, and opportunities to learn through continuing education and visiting speakers like John Ralston Saul, Peter Mansbridge and Margaret Atwood.

 Development is underway on our 250-hectare Kamloops campus to create a university village (known as The Reach), with parks and outdoor meeting spaces, shopping, professional services, market housing, and other features to bring the community to TRU.

 Located in the Sahali area on the city’s southwest slopes, TRU is walking distance from commercial districts and residential areas, and next door to Kamloops’ largest recreational facility, Tournament Capital Centre.
 A wide variety of outdoor adventures and cultural events are minutes away, year-round.

 A hub for travel east, north, or south, Kamloops is 1.5 hours from Kelowna, 3.5 hours from Vancouver, and a day’s drive from Calgary, Prince George, Victoria or Seattle.
 Read more about the campus, services, and Kamloops using the links below.